vickmuir/Backup/faqs.md

 ## What does VSS (Volume Shadow Copy Services) do?
 {: faq}

-The current version of the SQL Server plug-in for {{site.data.keyword.backup_notm}} uses VSS (Volume Shadow Copy Services) to complete backups.
+The current version of the SQL Server plug-in uses VSS (Volume Shadow Copy Services) to complete backups.
 By using VSS, the SQL Server plug-in effectively backs up SQL databases, even SQL databases that span volumes.
 Backups can be completed while applications continue to write to a volume.
 The SQL Server plug-in provides data consistency within and across databases.
 VSS allows multiple backups to run at the same time.